hpshelton/hpshelton.github.io/_posts/2021-06-27-prayer-is-an-act-of-faith-that-god-is-love-that-i.md

 redirect_from:
   - /post/655184061387636737/prayer-is-an-act-of-faith-that-god-is-love-that-i
 ---
-<p>Prayer is an act of faith that God is love, that I am needy, and that by turning toward love I will someday, somehow be given a way to participate in the restoration of the good world God made.</p><p>&mdash; Amy Julia Becker</p>
+<h1>Prayer is an act of faith that God is love, that I am needy, and that by turning toward love I will someday, somehow be given a way to participate in the restoration of the good world God made.</h1>

+—  Amy Julia Becker